 If you want to print specific characters grouped by block, you can also do it.

-If your analysis is more focused on, let’s say, these groups: “Basic Latin” or “CJK Unified Ideographs,” then you can use this approach because you can target this group and get the characters that belong to it.
+If your analysis is more focused on, for example, the “Basic Latin” or “CJK Unified Ideographs” groups, then you can use this approach because you can target this group and retrieve the characters that belong to it.

 Here’s a program that displays it accurately: